GERMANY >> GEOGRAPHY OF GERMANY >> THE CENTRAL GERMAN UPLANDS

 Feldberg (1493m)

-The elevation in the Central German Uplands can differ from 1640 feet (500 meters), such as in the Teutoburger Wald up to the highest peak of 4898 feet (1493 meters) as it is the case in the Black Forest mountain (Schwarzwald) in which you find the Feld Mountain (Feldberg).
-It is a great destination for skiing and snowboarding.
-Not only is it the highest low mountain range in Germany, but also the nation's biggest forest area, composed of firs and spruces.
+The Central German Uplands exhibit a wide range of elevations, ranging from 1640 feet (500 meters) in the Teutoburger Wald to the highest peak of 4898 feet (1493 meters) in the Black Forest mountain range (Schwarzwald), where the Feld Mountain (Feldberg) is located.
+The Black Forest is not only the highest low mountain range in Germany, but also the country's largest forested area, dominated by firs and spruces.
+This makes it a popular destination for skiing and snowboarding, among other outdoor activities.

 Highest elevation Mountain range